felvin-search/docs/rfcs/001_snippet_apps.md

 # FAQ?
 ## How will you prevent spam apps?
-- We'll keep the score of the new apps now, and make sure they appear only to a small set of people.
-If they are downvoted, they won't turn up for other people.
+- We'll make sure they appear only to a small set of people.
+In this period, this small set of people will have a chance to to downvote the app.
+If the app is downvoted, they won't turn up for other people.
+- How to ensure it appears only for small set of people?
+Have a beta tester program, in start, the team can manually test out all snippet app submissions.
+If the spammers are persistent, we'll figure something out.